erikras/remix-conf-2022/README.md

 - Refresh works
 - If you go to the root route, it will forward you to where the machine from the cookie thinks you should be
 - Back and Forward browser buttons work
+- Oh, and it works with JS disabled! 😎

 ## Limitations